 - 1 tablespoon fresh parsley + more for garnish

 - Heat a large pot to medium heat then add chicken fat (or oil), carrots, celery, and onion.
 Cook for 5 minutes with lid on.
-Then add frozen peas, chicken brother and poultry seasoning.
+Then add frozen peas, chicken broth and poultry seasoning.
 Mix well, and cook for an additional 5 minutes with lid on.

 - Once the veggies are soft sprinkle in 1 tablespoon of cornstarch over veggies, mix well then pour 1-½ cups of whole milk into the pot.
-Milk well and cook for 5 minutes on medium heat.
+Mix well and cook for 5 minutes on medium heat.
 Stir in cooked shredded rotisserie chicken.
 Cook for 5 minutes until heated through.
 Sprinkle 1 tablespoon fresh parsley over the chicken pot pie mixture, stir and turn off heat.

 - While pot pie mixture cooks preheat oven and cook puff pastry shells to package instructions.